siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 # 5. Divergence-Free Flow

-Regional conservation uses the flow $\mathbf{S}$, but it does not yet tell us what shape the reorganization takes when understood as a complete process rather than region by region numerical accounting.
+Regional conservation uses the flow $\mathbf{S}$.
+It gives region by region numerical accounting.
+The shape of the reorganization as a complete process comes next.

 In empty space, a source-free transport cannot begin or end at an isolated point.
 If energy leaves one small region, it must pass into another